vishaljadhav207/IMP-CODES/README.md

-# INTERVIEW-CODES
+## INTERVIEW-CODES
-- In this repo i'am completing the target of doing 100 codes.
+- In this repo i'am practicing the important coding questions.
+- completing the target of doing 100 codes.
-- 2 programs per day.
+- two quations per day.
+- :-)